| | Danish Audio ConnecT CT1 Audio

 their own signatures to the sound, and only the finest preamplifiers are

-nearly "inaudible."
 On the other hand, connecting, for example, a CD

 player directly to the power amplifier with only a passive volume control